SWC-OSG-Workshop/general/novice/DHTC/02-modules.md

 The "tutorial R" command creates a directory "osg-R" containing the neccessary script and input files.

 ~~~
-mciP.R     //The example R script file
+mciP.R      # The example R script file
-R-wrapper.sh // The job executation file
+R-wrapper.sh # The job executation file
-R.submit  // The job submission file (will discuss later in the lesson HTCondor scripts)
+R.submit  # The job submission file (will discuss later in the lesson HTCondor scripts)
 ~~~

 Lets focus on "mciP.R" and the "R-wrapper" scripts.
 The details of "R.submit" script